axg74/docker_laravel/README.md

 # docker_laravel
-a local dev env for laravel development
+a simple local dev env for laravel development